Nursing Negligence Claims

 What are common examples of nursing negligence claims?

-Nursing negligence can occur in hospitals, but also in doctors’ surgeries and care homes.
+Nursing negligence can occur in hospitals, in doctors’ surgeries and care homes.
 Common examples include:

 - Failure to follow a doctor’s instructions or treatment plan.